guoliu/digital-patterns/README.md

-# digital-patterns
-A Pattern Language for Digital Spaces.
+# A Pattern Language for Digital Spaces

 **tl;dr**: